Join us for an adventure in flavor!

 Tomato sauce added atop cooked onions in a white braiser pot.

-Stir in wine and cook for 15 minutes till the sauce thickens up a bit.
+Then I stir in wine and cook for 15 minutes till the sauce thickens up a bit.

 The sauce, after thickening.